OBSERVATIONAL PHOTOGRAPHER

 I capture the significance of events by making evocative photographs of people, places, and things, to tell memorable stories about our collective living.

-Arts, Humanities and Medicine
+Arts, Humanities, and Medicine

 This is how I think about Art.